ibm-cloud-docs/openwhisk/services.md

    ```
    {: pre}

-   For example, to bind an IBM Watson Composer service to an action named `hello`, run the following command.
+   For example, to bind an {{site.data.keyword.cloudant}} service instance to an action called `hello`, run the following command.

    ```
-   ibmcloud fn service bind composer hello --instance Composer-qp --keyname Credentials-1
+   ibmcloud fn service bind cloudantnosqldb hello --instance My-Cloudant --keyname cloudant-my1-creds
    ```
    {: pre}

-   **Output**
+   If your action is not found, try adding the package name to the command: `demo\hello`.
+Note that if there's only one instance of service type `cloudantnosqldb` and only one service key, the `--instance` and `--keyname` options can be omitted.

+   If you receive the message `Unable to refresh user access token: CloudFoundry API endpoint is not set`, try running `ibmcloud target --cf` with no arguments and then running the command again.
+   {: tip}

+   **Example output**

    ```
-   Service credentials 'Credentials-1' from service 'Composer-qp' bound to action 'hello`.
+   Credentials 'cloudant-my1-creds' from 'cloudantnosqldb' service instance 'My-Cloudant' bound to 'hello'.
    ```
    {: screen}

 4. Verify that the credentials are successfully bound.
-The action that the service is bound to doesn't support any custom flags, but does support the debug and verbose flags.
+The action that the service is bound to doesn't support any custom flags, but does support the `debug` and `verbose` flags.

    ```
    ibmcloud fn action get hello parameters